Doyle E. Carlton: Early political career

-His political career began in 1916 when he was elected to the Florida state senate for a two-year term as the State Senator from the 11th District, composed of Hillsborough and Pinellas counties.
+His political career began in 1916 when he was elected to the Florida Senate for a two-year term as state senator from the 11th District, composed of Hillsborough and Pinellas counties.

-After serving in the State Senate, Carlton would serve as Tampa's city attorney from 1925 to 1927.
-William J. Howey would claim during his gubernatorial campaign run in 1928 that Carlton would get large fees from selling municipal bonds when he was attorney and dodged serving in World War I.
+After serving in the State Senate, Carlton served as Tampa's city attorney from 1925 to 1927.
+His Republican opponent, William J. Howey, during the gubernatorial campaign run in 1928 stated Carlton got large fees from selling municipal bonds when he was attorney and dodged serving in World War I.

 1928 Gubernatorial election

 In the Democratic primary on June 5, 1928 he received 77,569 first choice and 28,471 second choice votes to win in a field of five candidates, who included former Governor Sidney J. Catts.
 In November 1928, Doyle defeated his Republican opponent, William John Howey, by a margin of 148,455 votes to 95,018 votes.
 He assumed the office of governor on January 8, 1929.
 During Carlton's campaign he ran on the platform of "good government, good schools, and good roads".